benmiller314/dsam2024fall/policies.md

 I am more than happy to talk through what it means to produce this kind of self-assessment, with each of you individually or together as a group, but at the heart of it is **a reflection that looks both forward (what do I want to achieve?) and backward (what have I achieved?), recursively.**

 One set of goals can come from me, in that I have requested specific types of course engagement and deliverables from you.
 These have all been chosen to guide you through a process of learning what it means to use digital computers mindfully in the context of the humanities and allied social sciences.
 In a way, my work-requests aspire to be tools for learning in and of themselves, and can serve as signposts of worthwhile engagement.
-I have offered some metacognitive questions below to help you think through how the work of this course forms a coherent pedagogical point of view and structures for you to inhabit.
+I have offered some metacognitive questions below to help you think through how the work of this course forms a coherent pedagogical point of view and set of structures for you to inhabit.

 <h3 id="forms-of-engagement">You can be confident that you are successfully engaging with this seminar by:</h3>